michaelg-cgu/DASMENT/README.md

-# DASMENT
+# Food For Thought
-DASM enterprise is a software project team bring clients interactive charts and graphs to better understand their date
+Food for Thought is a software project team bring clients interactive charts and graphs to better understand their date

 Milestones can be tracked here: https://trello.com/b/544N7aI3/dp-project Tasks can be viewed here: https://kanbanflow.com/board/H8yaMCi